Skip to Content

 Where are you going on your weekend away?

-First, you’ll need to start with where you are going.
-This dictates the type of clothes you need to pack, as well as other items you may need, like beach towels and comfortable shoes.
+First, you’ll need to decide where you are going.
+This will dictate the type of clothes you need to pack and other items you may need, like beach towels and comfortable shoes.

-You’ll also want to think about the type of plans you have.
-If you are going out to nice dinners or shows, you may want to include more than one pair of shoes and other nicer clothing items.
+You’ll also want to consider your plans.
+If you go out to nice dinners or shows, you may want to include more than one pair of shoes and other nicer clothing items.

-Don’t forget to check the weather forecast at your destination before you leave.
-This may change the types of clothes you bring, and you may also want to include an umbrella and/or rain poncho if they are going to be necessary.
+Remember to check the weather forecast at your destination before you leave.
+The weather may change the types of clothes you bring, and you may also want to include an umbrella and/or rain poncho if they are going to be necessary.

 Going on an adventure vacation?
-Bring along a waterproof camera, appropriate footwear, and any other clothing you need.
-For a beach vacation, bring bathing suits, coverups, sunscreen, towels, and other essentials.
+Bring a waterproof camera, appropriate footwear, and any other clothing you need.
+Bring bathing suits, coverups, sunscreen, towels, and other essentials for a beach vacation.
 If you will be touring a city, you’ll want comfortable footwear.

 Handwritten vacation packing list drawing